Liver transplant

 • Swelling in the leg or groin.

-• Your child has any problems with any of their anti-rejection medicine.
+• You have any problems with your anti-rejection medicine.

 The content above contains general health information provided by Healthwise, Incorporated, and reviewed by its medical experts.
 This content should not replace the advice of your healthcare provider.
 Not all treatments or services described are offered as services by us.
 For recommended treatments, please consult your healthcare provider.